-Mapuche is spoken by between 240,000 and 700,000 people in parts of southern Chile and western Argentina.
-It is a language isolate unrelated to any other language.
+Mapuche is an Araucanian language spoken in parts of southern Chile and western Argentina, by about 260,000 people (in 2007).
 This language is also known as Mapudungu or Araucanian, (Araucano in Spanish), though the latter term is no longer used.
 The native name for the language, Mapudungun, comes from mapu (earth, land) and dungun (speak, speech).

 Some linguists believe Mapuche is related to the Penutian languages of North America, others link it to the Andean, Arawakan or Mayan languages.
 It contains some loanwords from Quechua and Spanish.